University Centre Finance

 *Alumni students qualify for a £1,500 bursary when progressing to study a masters programme.
 Paid during year one for full-time students and £750 each year for part-time students.

-Two course fee scholarships, available for BAME students from low income households, of £2250 per annum for the expected duration of their programme.
+Two course fee scholarships are available for BAME students from low income households, of £2250 per annum for the expected duration of their programme.

-Two course fee scholarships for care leavers, of £2250 per annum for the duration of the programme.
+Two course fee scholarships are available for care leavers.
+These are for £2250 per annum for the duration of the programme and are allocated on a first-come, first-served basis.
+Find out more about our Care Leavers' Package.

 Bishop Burton Bursary Programme (BBBP)